BP Explores Biofuel Expansion in Brazil, Eyes Second-Generation Ethanol and Sustainable Aviation Fuel

 BP's strategy mirrors that of Shell, which partnered with Brazilian firm Cosan years ago to form Raizen SA, now developing the world's largest cellulosic ethanol program.

-Soren Jansen, a expert and former executive at Brazil's Copersucar, emphasized the importance of effective biofuels in achieving emissions reductions.
+Soren Jansen, a biofuels expert and former executive at Brazil's Copersucar, emphasized the importance of effective biofuels in achieving emissions reductions.
 “Good biofuels – those that actually help achieving emissions savings – are still seen as having an important role to play,” Jansen said.

 Unlike many sugarcane processors in Brazil focusing on sugar production amid higher international prices, BP intends to expand ethanol production at its Brazilian complex.
 Raizen, for example, recently opened its second-generation ethanol plant in May, producing fuel with significantly lower carbon emissions compared to gasoline.